talk-to/resign-ipa/README.md

 provisioning profile.
 The provisioning profile can have a different signing identity from the original provisioning profile.

+## Installation

+* The `bin/resign-ipa` is a standalone Ruby script that you can place in your path.

+* This repository is also a Ruby Gem, so you can use it by adding the following to your Gemfile

+        gem 'resign-ipa', :git => 'git@github.com:talk-to/resign-ipa.git', :tag => '0.0.1'

+  followed by a `bundle install`.

+## Usage

 To use this script, you would need

 1. A .ipa to resign